JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure-MG-Sub-Governance-Reporting

 ..want to have visibility on your Management Group hierarchy, document it in markdown?
-This script iterates Management Group hierachy down to Subscription level capturing RBAC, Policies and Policy Initiatives.
+This script iterates Management Group hierachy down to Subscription level capturing RBAC Roles, Policies and Policy Initiatives.

 ### Outputs